Silver Spring Volunteer Fire Department

 Information Technology (Radios, Computer Aided Dispatch, etc.) (All categories) Some available online with follow-up testing at the IT Training facility.

-Hazardous Materials for First Responders (All categories) is a 12-hour class training providers in the initial actions they should take when responding on an incident involving hazardous materials.
-These incidents may be large in size or small in nature but require the same method of approach in the initial stages of the incident.
+Hazardous Materials Operations for First Responders (All categories) Lasting approximately 30 hours this class provides training in the initial actions firefighters should take when responding to an incident involving hazardous materials.
+These incidents may be large or small in size and nature, but require the same method of approach in the initial stages of the incident.

-Blood Bourne/Airborne Pathogens (All categories) An on-line course.
+Blood Borne/Airborne Pathogens (All categories) An on-line course.

 STANDBY PROGRAM